amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 *Written by [Amy Quinton][14] and [Daniel Newman][15]*

 Have you ever assumed that if it's not safe to drink the tap water while traveling, then you must rely on single-use bottled water?

-We did!
+We did...

 But the great news is this is no longer the case.
 Better options exist, and smart, responsible travellers around the world are seeking them out.

-Here we share some insights from our experiences travelling in Sri Lanka to help you join your fellow travellers in giving single-use plastic bottles the flick.
+Here we share some insights from our experiences travelling in Sri Lanka to help you join your fellow travellers in *giving single-use plastic bottles the flick*.

 ## Sri Lanka hydration guide